 You Are What You Eat

-A Phrase That Is Driving A Journey
+You Are What You Eat – A Phrase That Is Driving A Journey

-Growing up I would hear this phrase “You are what you eat,” or the question “Do you eat to live, or do you live to eat?”
+Growing up I would hear this phrase “You are what you eat,” or would hear the question “Do you eat to live, or do you live to eat?”
 LOL, that question used to confuse an over-thinker like myself, and I used to think “Why is my mother trying to confuse me?”
 LOL!
 There wasn’t much conversation about the topic though, just some words dropped here and there to stir up thoughts about my relationship to food.

 I have had a pretty good relationship with food through my life and I haven’t been a slave to it, but my turn to veganism and my study of food has given me broader view and understanding of the meaning of “you are what you eat.”

 My vegan journey has made me realize that I am not separate from the life around me.
 Our bodies small ecosystems that live within a larger ecosystem; the earth.
 Our bodies are made of the substances of the earth, and it needs those same substances to maintain itself.
 It also needs those substances in a particular ratio, or our bodies are thrown out of sync.
 Don’t you know it, the plant life around us is made up of that delicate balance.